-Along with Granada and Córdoba, Seville is the other main city you can’t miss on a trip to Andalusia.
-On your visit, the main attractions to plan to see are the Alcázar of Seville, the Seville Cathedral, the Plaza de España, and maybe even a flamenco show.
-These activities may seem like a lot to pack into one day, but it’s possible with a little thinking ahead!
+Along with Granada and Córdoba, you also can’t miss the capital of Andalusia on your trip to this region.
+During your visit, the main attractions to plan to see are the Alcázar of Seville, the Seville Cathedral, the Plaza de España, and maybe even a flamenco show.
+These activities may seem like a lot to pack into one day in Seville, but it’s possible with a little thinking ahead!
 For example, you can purchase tickets for the Alcázar and the Cathedral online.

 For Game of Thrones fans, visiting the Alcázar is a must-do activity in Seville since it served as the primary filming location for Dorne in this HBO TV series.
 After touring the palace, it’s easy to hop across the street to the Seville Cathedral.
 Whether or not you choose to visit the Alcázar and the Cathedral, you’ll want to stop by the Plaza de España, which is free to enter.

 I think Seville deserves more than one day to explore, which is why I’ve listed it as the last of the top ten day trips from Granada.
 Nonetheless, if your itinerary will only allow for one day, you can make it work with the high-speed train!
 It should take you approximately 2 hours and 20 minutes on the AVE train to reach Seville from Granada.
 You can book train tickets on the Renfe website.